 The last story showed both a measurable goal and progress toward that goal.
 We have lots of these stories though.
 So, in staying with the format of this post, I’ll just share another story about a goal set and progress measured.

 A different logistics client had a challenging goal to reach.
 They wanted to improve their training process to decrease revenue losses due to accidents that caused damage to customer property.
 Implementing Acadia helped them move away from courseware and classroom training to make training a hands-on experience.
 By making training materials available in the field, not only did training time decrease, but so did losses.

 On average, with their preceding system, it took employees three years to become proficient and consistent.
 Now, new employees are reaching the same level of quality in as few as three months.
 What’s more, employees who have received the new training have less accidents than the more tenured employees who received the old training.
+After retraining their veteran drivers, the company saw accident rates drastically decline, in some cases by as much as 50%.
 With less accidents, there’s less damage and less revenue loss.